This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Estimating scenarios support rolling, trend-based and driver-based Forecasting capability

-• Estimates are inclusive of usage optimization opportunities
+• Estimates are inclusive of optimization opportunities

 • Estimates aligned to the organization’s allocation constructs being used across the organization for reporting cloud costs